 3.2 Cost Efficiency

-Analyzing the cost structures of both models, we evaluate how traditional insurers and Insurtech companies handle operational expenses, distribution costs, and resource optimization.
-Cost efficiency emerges as a pivotal metric, essential for sustained success.
-Understanding how these entities manage and optimize costs provides insights into their ability to navigate the competitive landscape and deliver value to customers in an efficient and economically viable manner.
+We examine the cost structures of both models with respect to how traditional insurers and Insurtech companies are treating operational expenses, distribution costs, and resource optimization.
+The resultant inference that naturally comes out of this is that cost efficiency becomes a metric of paramount importance for sustained success.
+How these entities manage and optimize cost structures will shed light on their preparedness and ability to sail through tough competition and offer value to customers efficiently and at economical rates.

 3.3 Regulatory Compliance